 Community Health Worker Sustainability Initiative

 Families USA has launched The Community Health Worker Sustainability Initiative to expand the use of community health workers (CHWs).
-The Collaborative will promote strategies for securing sustainable funding for CHW programs and better integrating CHWs into the health care system.
+The Initiative will promote strategies for securing sustainable funding for CHW programs and better integrating CHWs into the health care system.

 Who are community health workers?